sthiede/Comparative_Genomics/day1_morning/README.md

 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w17_fluxod/username/day1_morn/Rush_KPC_266_FastQC_results/before_trimmomatic/*.html /path-to-local-directory/
 ```

-The analysis in FastQC is performed by a series of analysis modules.
+The analysis in FastQC is broken down into a series of analysis modules.
 The left hand side of the main interactive display or the top of the HTML report show a summary of the modules which were run, and a quick evaluation of whether the results of the module seem entirely normal (green tick), slightly abnormal (orange triangle) or very unusual (red cross).

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/1.png)

-Notice the quality drop(per base sequence quality graph) at the end of Per Base Sequence Quality graph.
-This is commonly observed in illumina samples.
+Lets first look at the quality drop(per base sequence quality graph) at the end of "Per Base Sequence Quality" graph.
+This degredation of quality towards the end of reads is commonly observed in illumina samples.
 The reason for this drop is that as the number of sequencing cycles performed increases, the average quality of the base calls, as reported by the Phred Scores produced by the sequencer falls.

-Also, Check the overrepresented sequences graph and the kind of adapters that were used for sequencing these samples (Truseq or Nextera) which comes in handy while indicating the adapter database during downstream filtering step.
+Next, lets check the overrepresented sequences graph and the kind of adapters that were used for sequencing these samples (Truseq or Nextera) which comes in handy while indicating the adapter database during downstream filtering step.

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/2.png)